-Queen Rania Calls for Empathy in Dealing with the Global Refugee Crisis, and Urges Germany to Support Refugees by Investing in Jordan
+Queen Rania Calls for Empathy in Dealing with the Global Refugee Crisis

 (Office of Her Majesty – Press Department – Berlin) - Her Majesty Queen Rania Al Abdullah called on German and European business leaders to help create economic opportunities for refugees by investing in Jordan in a speech she delivered in Berlin on Thursday.

 Speaking at the Day of German Industry, Queen Rania told over 1,200 high-ranking representatives of German industries, business leaders, politicians, and researchers that it was time to reboot the world’s approach to refugees to one that is focused on empathy.

 The Queen said although she is proud of what Jordanian and German citizens have already done to welcome refugees in their communities, with each country taking in more than a million people, she stressed that that alone isn’t a viable solution to the crisis.

 “The refugee crisis demands more sustainable solutions,” Her Majesty said, adding that a new approach centered on growth and investment is needed.